VU-BEAM-Lab/GENRE/README.md

 % Specify the name of the output file output_filename = 'model_coefficients.mat';

-% Define or load in the alpha values that are used for the model fits (for this tutorial, we will randomly generate an alpha value for each
+% Define or load in the alpha values that are used for the model fits (for
+% this tutorial, we will randomly generate an alpha value for each of the
-% of the model fits)
+% model fits)
 alpha_values_h = rand(num_fits, 1); % rand randomly generates numbers between 0 and 1

-% Define or load the in the lambda values that are used for the model fits (for this tutorial, we will use a lambda value of 0.001 for each
+% Define or load in the lambda values that are used for the model fits (for
-% of the model fits)
+% this tutorial, we will use a lambda value of 0.001 for each of the model
+% fits)
 lambda_values_h = repmat(0.001, [num_fits, 1]);

-% Define the tolerance values that are used for the model fits (for this tutorial, we will use a tolerance value of 1E-4 for each of the
+% Define the tolerance values that are used for the model fits (for this
+% tutorial, we will use a tolerance value of 1E-4 for each of the model
-% model fits)
+% fits)
 tolerance_values_h = repmat(1E-4, [num_fits, 1]);

-% Define the maximum iterations values that are used for the model fits (for this tutorial, we will use 100,000 as the maximum number of
+% Define the maximum iterations values that are used for the model fits
+% (for this tutorial, we will use 100,000 as the maximum number of
 % iterations for each of the model fits) max_iterations_values_h = repmat(100000, [num_fits, 1]);